shashi/Patchwork.jl/README.md

 <script src="/path/to/build.js"></script>
 ```

-This is automatically done for you when using Patchwork from IJulia.
+This is automatically done for you if you are using Patchwork from IJulia.

-Patchwork defines `writemime(io::IO, ::MIME"text/html", ::Elem)` method which can use this runtime to display nodes and/or apply patches to nodes that are already displayed.
+Patchwork defines the `writemime(io::IO, ::MIME"text/html", ::Elem)` method which can use this runtime to display nodes and/or apply patches to nodes that are already displayed.

-At a lower level, the runtime exposes the window.Patchwork object, which can be used to render nodes from their JSON representations and patch them.
+At a lower level, the runtime exposes the `window.Patchwork` object, which can be used to render nodes from their JSON representations and also apply patches.

 ```js
 // E.g.